Cognitive Development: Moral Education for Adolescents Aged Fifteen to Eighteen Years

 .02 Explore the relationship between religion/spirituality and the development of a value system and moral compass

-• Explore how a particular religion/spirituality influences in paradigm by which people live in the world and participate in society
+How a particular religion/spirituality influences the paradigm by which people live in the world and participate in society

-.06 Apply a particular religion/spirituality’s practices to scenarios requiring ethical, moral and healthy decisions.
+.05 Apply a particular religion/spirituality’s practices to scenarios requiring ethical, moral and healthy decisions, and evaluate the impact on personal wellbeing

 + Materials and Activities